On Approximate Reconfigurability of Label Cover: Abstract

 \section{Abstract}

-Given a two-prover game $G$ and its two satisfying labelings $\psi_\sss$ and $\psi_\ttt$, the \prb{Label Cover Reconfiguration} problem asks whether $\psi_\sss$ can be transformed into $\psi_\ttt$ by repeatedly changing the value of a vertex while preserving any intermediate labeling satisfying $G$.
-We consider an optimization variant of \prb{Label Cover Reconfiguration} by relaxing the feasibility of labelings, referred to as \prb{Maxmin Label Cover Reconfiguration}: we are allowed to transform by passing through any \emph{non-satisfying} labelings, but required to maximize the \emph{minimum} fraction of satisfied edges during transformation from $\psi_\sss$ to $\psi_\ttt$.
-Since the parallel repetition theorem of {Raz}~(SIAM~J.~Comput.,~1998)~\cite{raz1998parallel}, which implies \NP-hardness of \prb{Label Cover} within any constant factor, produces strong inapproximability results for many \NP-hard problems, one may think of using \prb{Maxmin Label Cover Reconfiguration} to derive inapproximability results for reconfiguration problems.
-We prove the following results on \prb{Maxmin Label Cover Reconfiguration}, which display different trends from those of \prb{Label Cover} and the parallel repetition theorem: \begin{itemize} \item \prb{Maxmin Label Cover Reconfiguration} can be approximated within a factor of nearly $\frac{1}{4}$ for restricted graph classes, including slightly dense graphs and balanced bipartite graphs.
+Given a two-prover game $G$ and its two satisfying labelings $\asg_\ini$ and $\asg_\tar$, the \prb{Label Cover Reconfiguration} problem asks whether $\asg_\ini$ can be transformed into $\asg_\tar$ by repeatedly changing the label of a single vertex while preserving any intermediate labeling satisfying $G$.
+We consider its optimization version by relaxing the feasibility of labelings, referred to as \prb{Maxmin Label Cover Reconfiguration}: We are allowed to pass through any \emph{non-satisfying} labelings, but required to maximize the ``soundness error,'' which is defined as the \emph{minimum} fraction of satisfied edges during transformation from $\asg_\ini$ to $\asg_\tar$.
+Since the parallel repetition theorem of {Raz} (SIAM~J.~Comput.,~1998)~\cite{raz1998parallel}, which implies $\NP$-hardness of approximating \prb{Label Cover} within any constant factor, gives strong inapproximability results for many $\NP$-hard problems, one may think of using \prb{Maxmin Label Cover Reconfiguration} to derive inapproximability results for reconfiguration problems.
+We prove the following results on \prb{Maxmin Label Cover Reconfiguration}, which display different trends from those of \prb{Label Cover} and the parallel repetition theorem: \begin{itemize} \item \prb{Maxmin Label Cover Reconfiguration} can be approximated within a factor of $\frac{1}{4} - o(1)$ for some restricted graph classes, including biregular graphs, balanced bipartite graphs with no isolated vertices, and superconstant average degree graphs.